salma77/100-Days-Of-ML-Code-Challenge/README.md

 ## Day 12
 Finished chapter 2 and started chapter 3 (almost finished!)
 ## Day 13
-Worked on my upcoming data analysis project!
+Worked on my upcoming (data analysis project)[https://github.com/salma77/Investigating-data-from-TMDb]!
 I don't like it so much when I'm analyzing data and visualizing it without this being a step to prepare the data for a machine learning model later on.
 Data science is great and all but without machine learning it's not fun for me.